Are FL Studio Stock Plugins Good Enough? (8 Things To Remember)

 With that said, as a popular DAW, FL Studio has a lot of learning resources available for beginners.
 Tutorials and videos are a great way to accelerate the learning phase.

-No, it would not be a good idea to choose a DAW based on its stock plugins.
+It would not be a good idea to choose a DAW based on its stock plugins.
 However, if you’re a beginner, easier stock VSTs might shorten the learning curve.

 Best Daws For Beginners With Great Stock Plugins:

-But one factor that often gets overlooked is the quality of the stock plugins that come with the DAW.
+One factor that often gets overlooked is the quality of the stock plugins that come with the DAW.

 Stock VSTs are the built-in instruments and effects that come with a DAW.
 They can be a great way to get started making music.